 Mid-South Raptor Center

-The Mid-South Raptor Center is a 501(c)3 on the campus of Agricenter International.
+The Mid-South Raptor Center is a 501(c)3 has been on the campus of Agricenter International since starting in 2002.
 They are the only state-licensed raptor rehabilitation facility in West Tennessee and they rehabilitate about 200 birds a year.

 Injured birds of prey are brought to the center for assistance.
 About 75% of birds seen at the facility have been hit by cars, the others have either ingested lead, have run into windows, or are baby orphans.
 Surgery is conducted by Dr. David Hannon, DVM and the birds recuperate at the center.
 Birds that can be released are always banded for future identification.
 The birds that are unable to be released have a fulfilled life at the center and sometimes make educational appearances.
 The cost of food alone for these birds is $8,000 per year.

 Not all birds that come to the center are injured.
 Earlier in 2011 when Tennessee was subjected to several weeks of severe weather, a possible tornado in Benton County near Camden blew down a tree that housed a well-established Bald Eagle nest.
 Upon inspection by agents of the Tennessee Wildlife Resources Agency, a single young eaglet was discovered in the destroyed nest.
 The bird was brought to Memphis where it was given a thorough medical examination by Dr. David Hannon.